ttahelenius/ai-proxy-telegram-bot/README.md

   * Messages as prompts of the form described in [Usage](#Usage).
   * Photos sent with the caption as prompt (for vision models).
   * Photos or stickers replied to, with the message as prompt (for vision models).
+  > :information_source:
+    With both, replying to an image/sticker with another image with the prompt in caption one can send two photos at once!
 * Replied to messages (from others than the bot itself) are sent as quotation in the prompt.
 * Streaming: On text output, the bot sends a message first and edits it as new tokens get generated.
 * Conversation history: by replying to the bot's message (any of them), the reply as well as all